Sloan-Crawford/React.js-Projects/Guide-and-8-beginner-projects/2-react-info-site/README.md

+# React Fun Facts: A static webpage

+A beginner project to learn the process of creating a simple webpage using react.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).